Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Introduction

 \section{Introduction}

-Person re-identification (re-ID) aims at identifying images of the same person across multiple cameras.
-Despite great advances of deep learning-based re-ID methods, large domain gaps still pose great challenges on generalizing the trained models from a labeled source domain to an unlabeled target domain.
-There are two main research directions towards solving the problem of domain adaptive person re-ID, \ie domain translation-based methods \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance} and pseudo-label-based methods \cite{fan2018unsupervised,zhang2019self,yang2019selfsimilarity,ge2020mutual}, where the latter ones dominate the current literature with state-of-the-art performance.
+\IEEEPARstart{P}{erson} re-identification (re-ID) \cite{9162561,8930088,8466034,wu2018exploit,lin2020unsupervised,wu2019progressive} aims at identifying images of the same person across multiple cameras.
+Despite great advances of deep learning-based re-ID methods in recent years, large domain gaps still pose great challenges on generalizing the trained models from a labeled source domain to an unlabeled target domain.
+There are two main research directions towards solving the problem of domain adaptive person re-ID, \ie domain translation-based methods \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance,tang2020cgan,huang2019sbsgan} and pseudo-label-based methods \cite{fan2018unsupervised,zhang2019self,yang2019selfsimilarity,ge2020mutual}, where the latter ones dominate the current literature with state-of-the-art performance.